-Research is a process which begins with curiosity and eventually formal steps laid down to implement it.
-As explained by an internationally recognized leader in research methodologies Zina O'Leary: Research can be thought of as a -thinking game and a -whole brain activity that often demands that researchers think outside any set of prospective -rules.
-It is a creative and strategic process that involves constantly assessing, reassessing, and making decisions about the best possible means for obtaining trustworthy information, conducting appropriate analysis, and drawing credible conclusions about the problem under study.
-Once the researcher has thought of a research topic, research problem, research question and or hypothesis it can then become easier to write a literature review to build an argument for the study.
+Research is a process which begins with curiosity and eventually formal steps a laid down to implement it.
+As explained by an internationally recognized leader in research methodologies Zina O'Leary: Research can be thought of as a "thinking game" and a "whole-brain" activity that often demands that researchers think outside any set of perspective "rules".
+It is a creative and strategic process that involves constantly assessing, reassessing, and making decisions about the best possible means for obtaining trustworthy information, carrying out appropriate analysis, and drawing credible conclusion about the problem under study.
+Once the researcher has thought of a research topic, research problem, research question and or hypothesis it can then become more easier to write a literature review to build an argument for the study.
 The process of doing the next phase of research will involve putting the research methodology together before starting data collection.
 Analysis is the next big step where the findings emerge after all the work done in the research process so far.
 The step where research methodology is involved is important as that puts down the actual approach, method and tools in place which explains how the research is done.
-As Zina O'Leary appropriately defines this term -The framework associated with a particular set of paradigmatic assumptions that you will use to conduct your research, i.e., scientific method, ethnography, action research.
-This unit focuses on the observation method which is a method under the methodology ethnography.
+As Zina O'Leary appropriately defines this term "The framework associated with a particular set of paradigmatic assumptions that you will use to conduct your research, i.e., scientific method, ethnography, action research."
+This unit focuses on observation method which is a method under the methodology ethnography.